 "A healthy and clean vagina has a certain natural scent and taste that should not be unpleasant.
 If you or your partner notice an offensive, fishy, yeasty, or foul odor, seeing your gynecologist would be recommended to rule out an infection.
 Your diet, including garlic, onions, Brussels sprouts, and red meat, can also create a different odor in the vagina.
 Smoking, alcohol, and caffeine also affect the vagina's smell and taste."

 What exactly is the importance of pubic hair?

-"The best-kept secret about a woman's body is why we actually have pubic hair.
+"The biggest mystery about a woman's body is why we actually have pubic hair.
 No one really knows the answer to this question.
-The suspected theories, some medical and some not, include pubic hair prevents dirt and other floating germs to enter the vagina, it keeps our genitals warm, and it's the perfect cushion during sex, bicycling, and other forms of exercise that put pressure on our vagina.
-Pubic hair is also thought to create pheromones, which are invisible sexual smells that are sexually enticing and erotic to your partner.
-We know pubic hair can be a decorative accessory under the sheets during Valentine's Day or for different cultural preferences."
+The suspected theories, some medical and some not, include that pubic hair prevents dirt and other floating germs to enter the vagina.
+It keeps our genitals warm, and it's the perfect cushion during sex, bicycling, and other forms of exercise that put pressure on our vagina.
+Pubic hair is also thought to create pheromones, which are invisible sexual smells that are sexually enticing and erotic to your partner."

-What are ways to keep my vagina young?
+What are the ways to keep my vagina young?

 Intrigued to know more?
-Shop Ross's new book below, and break down the social barriers around vaginal health once and for all:
+Shop Ross's new book and break down the social barriers around vaginal health once and for all.

 Independent.
 Why Are We So Afraid of Vaginas?
 September 2, 2014.

 Agrawal K, Patel PK, Sahu SA.
 Premenarchal labia minora hypertrophy.
 Indian J Plast Surg.
 2016;49(2):245-248. doi:10.4103/0970-0358.191323